NCAR/DART/models/aether_lat-lon/readme.rst

-The `Aether`_ ("eether") space weather model can be implemented on a logically rectangular grid "lat-lon", or on an the cubed-sphere grid (see ../aether_cubed_shere).
+The `Aether`_ ("eether") space weather model can be implemented on a logically rectangular grid "lat-lon", or on an the cubed-sphere grid.
 This is the interface to the lat-lon version.

 .. _Aether: https://aetherdocumentation.readthedocs.io/en/latest/

-Aether writes history and restart files, with some overlap of the fields (?).
+Aether writes history and restart files, with some overlap of the fields.
 The restart fields are divided among 2 types of files: neutrals and ions.
 They are further divided into "blocks", which are subdomains of the globe.
 Blocks start in the southwest corner of the lat/lon grid and go east first,